TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

    is an advanced feature that allows parameterization of doctests.
-For example, a doctest can be written for a base class, using a generic name for the class, then reused to test any number of subclasses by passing an *extraglobs* dict mapping the generic name to the subclass to be tested.
+For example, a doctest can be written for a base class, using a generic name for the class, then reused to test any number of subclasses by passing an *extraglobs* dict mapping the generic name to the subkundi to be tested.

    Optional argument *verbose* prints lots of stuff if true, and prints only failures if false; by default, or if ``None``, it's true if and only if ``'-v'``